 - Grade testing to industry standards such as AASHTO and EN specifications with Time-Temperature Superposition for master curve generation.

-- Wide variety of measurement geometries optimized for rheological characterization of liquid binders through to solid asphalt cores.
+- Wide variety of measurement geometries optimized for rheological characterization of liquid binders to solid asphalt cores.

 - All modes of rheological operation – stress control, shear rate control and direct strain controlled oscillation at demand strain amplitude for accurate control of sample strain history.